Warp Six: Looking Over the Anchor Gear

 The Claws are broad lobed knock-offs of anchors designed for oil-rig platforms.
 They're not as easy to set as the others, having blunt entrances, but once in, their geometry holds well.
 They are reported to out-perform other types on short scope (a plus in offshore anchoring), and this seems to hold up in many's the tight anchorage.

-The heavier one is often brought forward as a second bower... in light winds, the boat can turn many times a night, twisting two rodes... the claw, being set on a spool, can easily be set straight by passing the spool with any line still aboard round the fixed, bower rode.
+A claw is often brought forward as a second bower... in light winds, the boat can turn many times a night, twisting two rodes... the claw, being set on a spool, can easily be set straight by passing the spool with any line still aboard round the fixed, bower rode.

-The main use for these two, however, is to anchor in-line with the bowers in storm conditions; claws inboard and the Mansons at the end (best setting/holding anchor outboard).
 The effect is greater than the sum of its parts.
 Very strong pulls on the rode straighten the sag in the line.
 If the line is straight, the inboard anchor shank can lift to match the scope, and possibly pull free.
 In this case, however, it still acts as a catenary (resisting straightening of the rode), and thereby backing up the outboard anchor by its very presence.

 If we know storm conditions are coming, and we're committed to an open anchorage, we'll set up both bowers this way, angled about 60deg to one another.